Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Finding GIS Boundary Files at the Census Tract Level with the US Census Web Interfacae </h3> <br>

   <p> With the census dataset obtained, we need to download the corresponding 2020 census tract TIGER (Topologically Integrated Geographic Encoding and Referencing system) Lines.
-The website can be found <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-   file.html"> here</a>.  </p> <br>
+The website can be found <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-   file.html"> here</a> (Figure 4).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/yyEckxw.jpeg" alt="US Census Tiger Lines" style="width:100%;max-width:625px">
   <figcaption> Figure 4.
 US Census TIGER Line Website  </figcaption>
   </figure> <br>

   <p> We will go ahead and choose 2023 as the year for our boundary file.
 You could also take 2020-2022 without running into issues.
 We have the choice of using either the web interface or the ftp archive.
 I would recommend using the web interface first, since it is more user friendly.
 Here, there   are dropdown boxes for the year and layer type.
-Make sure you have 2023 for the year and census tracts for the layer type as in Figure ? below.   </p>
+Make sure you have 2023 for the year and census tracts for the layer type as in Figure 5 below.   </p>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/h6e0Fp5.jpeg" alt="US Census Tiger Line Web Interface" style="width:100%;max-width:625px">